Dayved/frontend-take-home/README.md

 # frontend-take-home
-This is a repo for a front end take home skill evaluation from Fetch
+This is a repo for a front end take home skill evaluation from Fetchrewards.
+The text fields all check to make sure they aren't empty and the drop down menus check to make sure something other than the first choice is picked.
+If anything is left empty and alert shows up informing the user of empty fields.
+When all fields are appropriately filled a different alert pops up informing the user the form has been submitted.